Tropical Fukaya Algebras: Homotopy equivalence: unbroken to broken

-is identity modulo $q^{E_0}$. \end{enumerate} \end{proposition} \begin{proof} The proof of bijection of moduli spaces is a consequence of the compactness and gluing theorems -- Theorem \ref{thm:cpt-breaking} and Theorem \ref{gluing2}.
-By the gluing theorem, any regular $\Pe^\infty$-disk can be glued to yield regular disks in $X^\nu$.
-Any sequence $(u_\nu)_\nu$ of maps with area $\leq E_0$ converges to a broken disk $u_\infty$.
-By surjectivity of gluing, for large enough $\nu$, $u_\nu$ is contained in the image of the gluing map on $u_\infty$.
-Since the moduli space $\widetilde \M(\bX,L)^{\leq E_0}_0$ has a finite number of points, the constant $\nu_0(E_0)$ can be chosen as the minimum obtained from gluing each of the broken maps.
+\begin{proof} The proof of bijection of moduli spaces is a consequence of the compactness and gluing theorems -- Theorem \ref{thm:cpt-breaking} and Theorem \ref{thm:gluing}.
+By the gluing Theorem \ref{thm:gluing}, any regular $\ul{\Pe}^\infty$-disk $u: C \to \XX$ can be glued to yield regular disks $u_\nu: C_\nu \to X^\nu$.
+Conversely, any sequence $(u_\nu)_\nu$ of maps with area $\leq E_0$ converges to a broken disk $u_\infty$.
+By surjectivity of gluing in Theorem \ref{thm:gluing}, for large enough $\nu$, $u_\nu$ is contained in the image of the gluing map for $u_\infty$.
+Since the moduli space $\tM(\XX,L)^{\leq E_0}_0$ has a finite number of points, the constant $\nu_0(E_0)$ can be chosen as the maximum obtained from gluing each of the broken maps.